Course Policies

 • Your code is not sent to AI nor do you take code from the AI

-Here is the bright line to not cross: code doesn't go back or forth: your assignment code is never sent to the AI and you never take code from the AI into your assignment.
-The code you submit for grading should be written, tested, debugged, and documented by you and you alone.
+Here is the bright line to not cross: code doesn't go back or forth.
+Your assignment code/work is never sent to the AI and you never take code from the AI into your assignment.
+All of the code/work you submit for grading should be written, tested, debugged, and documented by you alone.

 We know this course is challenging and requires a lot from you.
-The effort you put in will be rewarded with a deep understanding of the system from top to bottom, and we hope that earning that superpower is why you chose this course.
-Building a system that is wholly your creation is a huge accomplishment of which you will be crazy proud!
-It will take sustained effort through the highs and lows.
-If you are ever facing one of those lows and tempted to take an unethical shortcut, take a beat before making a choice you might regret.
-Please please consider reaching out to us.
+The effort you put in will be rewarded with a deep understanding of the system from top to bottom.
+Building a system that is wholly your creation is an accomplishment of which you will be crazy proud!
+It will take sustained effort through both the highs and lows.
+If facing one of those lows ever has you tempted to take an unethical shortcut, take a beat and reconsider before making a choice you might regret.
+Please please please reach out to us.
 We are here to support you and want to help.
 Together we can map out a strategy to get you through this challenge without you having to compromise your integrity and leads to a positive outcome you can be proud of.